leeib3041/Lets-Use-Python/Introduction/What_Is_Python.md

 ```
 If you don't have it installed, it may ask you to install it.
 Regardless, we want to install the latest version of Python so we'll walk through this part together (sort of).

 There are multiple ways to use python and it can get confusing.
-The simplest way I found to use it is via the terminal.
+The simplest way I found to use it is via the terminal and conda.
 All of my professors have recommended using something called "Python environments".
-Long story short, it allows for version and package control.
+It allows for version and package control.
 For example, you build your first application that worked perfect under Python version 2.x.x and X number of different packages with their own version.
 You can see a list of packages by typing in terminal:
 ```
 pip list